 Right up there with the very well-marketed Paleo diet, intermittent fasting (IF) has achieved popular attention in the past year for its potential role in achieving rapid weight loss.
 But now there is mounting evidence that this approach to eating… Continue reading

 Horse chestnut seed extract has been shown to have some effect when used orally for symptomatic treatment of chronic venous insufficiency, such as varicose veins.
 It may also be useful for relieving pain, tiredness, tension, and swelling in the legs.… Continue reading

 The original description of Behçet’s syndrome included recurring genital and oral ulcerations and relapsing uveitis.
-This disease is also associated with cutaneous hypersensitivity; 60%–70% of patients will develop a sterile pustule with an erythematous margin within 48 hours of an aseptic… Continue reading
+This disease is also associated with cutaneous hypersensitivity; 60%–70% of patients will develop a sterile pustule with an erythematous margin within 48 hours of… Continue reading

 It’s not time to panic.

 The latest April 14, 2013 update on the H7N9 Avian Influenza A outbreak from the Chinese Center for Disease Control and Prevention reports 11 additional cases of human infection have been laboratory confirmed.
-Three cases are… Continue reading
+Three… Continue reading